couetilc/lambda_barber/README.md

 # Lambda_Barber
-### Group of AWS Lambda functions used to generate a easy-to-modify portfolio for artists.
+### Group of AWS Lambda functions used to generate an easy-to-modify portfolio for artists.
 Enables static asset optimization, HTML template rendering, and live-webpage updates with no downtime.
 ```
 	S3 	-> 	Lambda 		-> 	DynamoDB	-> 	Lambda		-> 	S3